b-lemke98/InSituPy-1/docs/source/tutorials/index.md

     :link-type: doc
     :link-alt: Tutorial on analysis of individual samples

-    Tutorials on analysis of individual samples.
+    Tutorials about data loading and analysis of individual samples using the `InSituData` class.

 .. card:: Multi-sample analysis
     :link: multisample_level/index
     :link-type: doc
     :link-alt: Multi-sample analysis tutorial

-    This card links to the multi-sample analysis tutorial.
+    This set of tutorials focuses on the analysis of multiple samples using the `InSituExperiment` class.

 ```